Hasan3773/hasans-notes/C Programming.md

 - Compiling (Expanded source code): Converts from the intermediate file to Assembly files, this is where any errors or warnings are found and shown in the terminal
 - Assembling (assembly code -> Object code): Assembly is then converted to binary using an assembler, this new binary file is called a object file
 - Linking (Executable file): Last step is including “the library files” that contains the definitions of the function for the machine language, then generates an exe or out file to run.

+Data Types:
+- int: 16-bit signed number
+- long:
+- float: 32-bit unsigned adds 7 sig figs
+- double: double the length of a float
+- char: a single byte

+Printf:
+- %6.1 print with length 6 chars and to 1 decimal point
+- %f: print as floating point / double
+- %d print as decimal int
+- %ld print as long int
+- %o print as octal
+- %x print as hexadecimal
+- %c print as character
+- %s print as string

+Increment Operators: